English

 Definition

-Options trading is a form of investment that allows individuals to enter contracts granting them the right, but not the obligation, to buy or sell an underlying asset at a specified price, known as the strike price, before or at the expiration date.
-This trading method provides flexibility and can be used for various purposes, including hedging against risk or speculating on price movements.
+Options trading is a sophisticated form of investment that enables individuals to enter into contracts granting them the right, but not the obligation, to buy or sell an underlying asset at a predetermined price, known as the strike price, prior to or on the expiration date.
+This trading method offers significant flexibility and can be employed for various purposes, including hedging against market risks, speculating on price movements or even generating income.
+As the financial market landscape evolves, options trading has become a vital tool for both institutional and retail investors looking to diversify their portfolios and manage risk effectively.

 Components of Options Trading